Language Disorders in Children

 - Birth defects such as Down syndrome, fragile X syndrome, or cerebral palsy

 - Problems in pregnancy or birth, such as poor nutrition, fetal alcohol syndrome, early (premature) birth, or low birth weight

 Sometimes language disorders have a family history.
 In many cases, the cause is not known.

-It’s important to know that learning more than one language does not cause language disorders in children.
-But a child with language disorder will have the same problems in all languages.
+It’s important to know that learning more than 1 language doesn't cause language disorders in children.
+But a child with a language disorder will have the same problems in all languages.